 Unfortunately, everything good must come to an end.
 The developers of Plays.tv announced that the site is closing down.
 They will also discontinue support for the website and desktop application on December 15.

 Thank you for your support thru the years.
 We’ve really enjoyed working closely with you.
 On 12/15, we will discontinue support for the https://t.co/ZM4bHnzgEM website & desktop application.
 Please download your content by then.
 Learn More: https://t.co/vjmxogJyMb

 — Plays (@OfficialPlaysTV) November 20, 2019

-This is a very sad news for the gaming community.
-While there are still a lot more game streaming services out there, it’s still pretty unfortunate to see this go.
+This is very sad news for the gaming community.
+While there are still a lot more game and video streaming services out there, it’s still pretty unfortunate to see this go.
 Some have taken to Twitter to express their disappointment over this.
 Developers have, in turn, expressed their gratitude for all the support through the years.